stanfordnlp/dspy/README.md

 You can **[open the intro notebook in Google Colab](https://colab.research.google.com/github/stanfordnlp/dsp/blob/main/intro.ipynb)**.
 You don't even need an API key to get started with it.

 Once you go through the notebook, you'll be ready to create your own DSP pipelines!

+### Temporary Note:

+The ColBERTv2 Wikipedia index has been moved to the following URL. **http://index.contextual.ai:8893/api/search?query=who%20is%20the%20first%20person%20on%20the%20moon**.

+To use in the notebooks, please set the colbert server URL to be `http://index.contextual.ai:8893/api/search`.

 <p align="center">
   <img align="center" src="docs/images/DSP-example.png" width="850px" />